-- Students will watch the "Springtide Sports" video.
-Teacher may pause video at intervals to relate the topics to things learned in class. - Teacher will review forces such as gravity and friction as well as mass with the class. - Students may complete the pages of the activity individually or in pairs.
+- Teacher will review forces such as gravity and friction as well as mass with the class. - Students will watch the 6 1⁄2 minute "Springtide Sports" video. https://youtu.be/NtXiD63ucxA - Teacher may pause video at intervals to relate the topics to things learned in class. - Students may complete the pages of the activity individually or in pairs.